 Consider landlord insurance

 Landlord Insurance is not the same as regular home insurance.
-As well as the buildings and contents cover, you’ll also be able to include cover for loss of rent and landlords liability, giving you added peace of mind should any problems crop up.
+As well as the buildings and contents cover, you’ll also be able to include cover for loss of rent and landlord liability, giving you added peace of mind should any problems crop up.

 Update your suppliers